mtmorgan/k8s-redis-bioc-example/README.md

 Choose `APIs & Services` the hamburger (top left) dropdown, and `+ ENABLE APIS & SERVICES` (center top).

-### gcloud configuration
+## Configure gcloud

 At the command line, make sure the correct account is activated and the correct project associated with the account

     gcloud auth list
     gclod config list